 If you’re using a different browser, please refer to this guide for clearing the cache

-3. Flush Your DNS
+3. Flush your DNS

 Another method you can try to resolve the 401 error is flushing your Domain Name Server (DNS).
-While this is a rarer issue, it can be a possible cause, so it’s worth giving it a try if the first two solutions don’t work.
+While this is a rare issue, it can be a possible cause, so it’s worth giving it a try if the first two solutions don’t work.

 To do this in Windows, click on the Start button and type cmd into the search bar.
 Hit Enter, and the Command Prompt will open.
 Copy and paste the command ipconfig/flushdns, and then hit Enter again: